Andrettin/Wyrmsun/readme.txt

 - 5.0.2
 -----------------------------------------------------------------------

+* Scenarios
+- Fixed issue which caused some of the Western Migration triggers to not work properly.

 * Units
 - Added Brown Bear, Black Bear and Polar Bear unit types.
 Brown bears are now generated in the Earth/Europe scenario map.